bitsapien/bitsapien/README.md

 -->
 <img style="inline-block" src="https://blog.bitsapien.dev/img/github-cover.png">

-- 🔭 I’m currently working with [ThoughtWorks](https://www.thoughtworks.com) as one of their Senior Software Consultants.
+- 🔭 I’m currently work at [ThoughtWorks](https://www.thoughtworks.com) as one of their Senior Software Consultants.
 The roles I take up involve
   - Helping clients deliver software better and faster.
     <!-- Through navigating organisational structures and getting things done, involving and driving every stage of delivery from ideation to solution to tracking success metrics. -->
   - Writing and designing code/systems that scale.